Editor’s Note: This article was updated on April 8, 2021, to bring you more current information.

-After a blockbuster performance in 2020, now may be the time to sell gun company stocks.
+After a blockbuster performance in 2020 followed by a period of chop, now may be the time to sell gun stocks.
 Sure, there’s plenty in motion to fuel a continued rally in firearms names.
-With the Democratic Party back in control of the White House, we could see a continued mad rush to buy guns, as seen during the Obama years.
+With the Democratic Party back in control of the White House and putting a focus on gun violence, we could see a continued mad rush to buy guns, as seen during the Obama years.

 On the other hand, this could already be priced into shares.
-Even as far back as June, investors may have been buying gun stocks in anticipation of President Donald Trump’s loss.
-Not only that, the Biden years could mean more aggressive gun control policies.
+Even as far back as mid-2020, investors may have been buying gun stocks in anticipation of President Donald Trump’s loss.
+Not only that, the Biden administration is planning to use executive actions to focus on gun control policies.

-Sure, with the Republican Party possibly holding onto the U.S. Senate, gun control legislation may not make much headway.
-And, with Justice Amy Coney Barrett now on the bench, the Supreme Court may be much more supportive of Second Amendment rights.
+Sure, even with Democratic control, it’s possible sweeping gun control legislation may not make much headway.
+And the Supreme Court may be much more supportive of Second Amendment rights.

-But given how much ground gun control advocates could gain in the next four years, it may be good time to cash out of these three gun company stocks:
+But given how much ground gun-control advocates could gain in the next four years, it may be good time to cash out of these three gun stocks:

 Besides gun control headwinds, there’s another factor that could hurt RGR stock in near term.
-When I last wrote about gun company stocks, I discussed how valuation is another concern with this major publicly traded name in the sector.
+When I last wrote about gun stocks, I discussed how valuation is another concern.

 Yes, to some extent.
 Valuation on a price-earnings or enterprise value/EBITDA basis may not look so rich by itself.
-At today’s prices, Ruger shares trade for a P/E ratio of 13.7 and an EV/EBITDA ratio of 8.2.
+At today’s prices, Ruger shares trade for a trailing price-earnings ratio of 13.5 and an EV/EBITDA ratio of 7.2.

 However, with these metrics based on strong 2020 gun sales, sales could cool in the coming year.
-While analysts call for earnings per share this year of around $4.50 per share, earnings could dip to as low as $3.49 per share in 2021.
+With analysts calling for earnings per share this year of around $5.23 per share, that would only be about 3% growth.

 With the specter of gun control helping to keep demand steady, I don’t see a big move lower for this stock, like we saw after Trump’s 2016 victory.
 But in terms of additional gains, the ship’s likely sailed.
 If you bought Sturm, Ruger stock at lower prices, now’s the time to cash out.

 Calling SPWH a “gun company” isn’t 100% accurate.
 But, as InvestorPlace’s Josh Enomoto discussed Nov.
 9, the company has big exposure to assault rifle sales.
-Sure, fears of an assault weapons ban could help bolster sales of assault weapons like the AR-15 in the coming year.
+Sure, tighter upcoming restrictions could help bolster sales of assault weapons like the AR-15 in the coming year.

-You can make the argument this near-term tailwind is more than priced into Sportsman’s Warehouse shares, which have rallied over 61% so far this year.
-It may be posting blockbuster results right now, not only due to gun control fears, but pandemic tailwinds as well.
-But going into 2021, we could see its impressive growth numbers take a breather.
+You can make the argument this near-term tailwind is more than priced into Sportsman’s Warehouse shares, which put in a huge rally in 2020 but aren’t looking nearly as strong in 2021.
+It may be posting blockbuster results right now, not only due to gun control fears, but lingering pandemic tailwinds as well.
+But going forward, we could see its impressive growth numbers take a breather.

-Namely, due to Covid-19 vaccines returning things back to the “old normal” next year.
+Namely, due to Covid-19 vaccines returning things back to the “old normal.”
 If and when this happens, the recent increase in discretionary spending on outdoor activities could reverse course.

-This may have been a banner year for the sporting goods retailer.
-But given much of its success was due to “one and done” events, don’t expect 2021 to be equally prosperous.
+2020 may have been a banner year for the sporting goods retailer.
+But given much of its success was due to “one and done” events, I’m not sur we can count on a similarly strong 2021.